 Why is it so important to get to your first 1,000 subscriptions?

 YouTube has a Partner Program, where creators can earn money from advertising.
-And on 16th January 2018, YouTube updated its monetisation policy.
+And on 16th January 2018, YouTube updated its monetization policy.
 When earlier, all you needed to join the program was 10,000 views.
 Now you need over 4,000 hours of watch time in the past 12 months and a minimum of 1,000 subscribers.

-Youtube is one of the most amazing platforms, and here every content creator has an equal chance at success.
+YouTube is one of the most amazing platforms, and here every content creator has an equal chance at success.

-However, these recent changes to the monetisation policy are bound to affect a large number of content creators.
+However, these recent changes to the monetization policy are bound to affect a large number of content creators.
 Predicting the impact of this announcement, YouTube is hoping that Creator Academy and Creator Site will be a help to maintain the subscribers growth rate on YouTube.

 Gaining real subscribers on YouTube may seem slow and daunting.
 But if you follow the steps mentioned below, on how to get your first 1,000 subscribers on YouTube.
 You can get there.